 WELCOME TO GRAND RAPIDS BUILDINGS!

 Welcome to Grand Rapids Buildings website featuring the architectural history of Grand Rapids, neighboring cities and suburbs, 1870 to 1970.
 Scroll down to read feature stories and follow virtual street tours.
 Check out the Index of Architects and Builders.
-Watch for the link to 2018 guided walking tours to be announced soon.
 Use the contact form to share information.

 Pam VanderPloeg, Researcher and Site Designer ...
 Link on the blue text to read more.